sachitha2/hello-world/README.md

 # hello-world
-this is my frist git hun project
+this is my frist github project